 July 24, 2011

 O.C.
-Register's magazine
+Register magazine

-looks into Scott Lund's challenge
+Reporter for popular Southern California arts section looks into Scott Lund's challenge

 Huffington Post profiles Scott Lund